IELTS Essay Topics with sample answer.

 Write at least 250 words.

-Model Answer 1: [View: Keeping pets is good for children]
+Model Answer 1: [Opinion: Keeping pets is good for children]

 Some individuals support keeping pets around young children as they think it is beneficial while others oppose the idea citing pet-related injuries and fatalities in recent times.
-In this essay, I shall argue that dangers that stem from young children having pets are overemphasised, sometimes even exaggerated, and children receive substantive psychological benefits from having pets.
+In this essay, I shall discuss both these views and argue that dangers that stem from young children having pets are overemphasised, sometimes even exaggerated, and children receive substantive psychological benefits from having pets.

-To shed some light on the positivity of letting children have pets, I can think of many.
-However, the most important of them is the favourable effects it has on children's psychology and growth.
+On the contrary, others who support allowing pets to young children say that it has favourable effects on children's psychology and growth.
 Young pet owners frequently empathise with their pets and perform a diverse range of activities to maintain their well-being.
 The Cambridge Developmental Psychology Unit found that children who had grown up with pets were 30% less likely to bully others and show aggression.
 Pets are also conducive to young children's mental growth, and they get involved in interesting activities with their pets that help them realise empathy more deeply.
-So it is undeniable that a child’s prosociality and mental health can be improved through exposure to pets.
+So, my opinion on that matter is that a child’s prosociality and mental health can be improved through exposure to pets.

 In conclusion, letting young children possess and interact with friendly pets has important benefits.
 It is not a threat to children, but rather beneficial to nurture some important good qualities in them.
 So, it is expected that parents who wish to have pets for their children would consider those benefits and finally select one of the friendly pets for their children.